erossini/RISCPipeline7Steps/README.md

 # RISC Pipeline simulation

+## Request

+As a C# developer, I want to create a Console application to analyze and display the 7 stage pipeline based on a list of provided commands.
+Here all the explanations.

+## Explanation

 In computer organization, a 7-stage instruction pipeline is often used to execute instructions in stages, allowing for parallel processing and improved performance.
 Here's what the stages typically mean:

 - *IF (Instruction Fetch)*: The processor retrieves the instruction from memory, usually from the instruction cache or main memory.